sinanugur/MirMachine/docs/options.md

 **Which families are available in a node**

-This will show the miRNA families that will be searched by MirMachine.
+You can see that with:

 `MirMachine.py --node Caenorhabditis`

-You will see all families
+This will show the miRNA families that will be searched by MirMachine if you select __Caenorhabditis__ node.
+These miRNA families are expected to be found by MirMachine.

+**All options and arguments:**
 ```
 Usage:
     MirMachine.py --node <text> --species <text> --genome <text> [--model <text>] [--cpu <integer>] [--add-all-nodes|--single-node-only] [--unlock|--remove] [--dry]